panpf/sketch/docs/wiki/getting_started.md

 > [!TIP]
 > 1. On Compose Multiplatform you can use [AsyncImage] directly Components can also
-     use `Image + AsyncImagePainter` to display the image.
+     use `Image + AsyncImagePainter` to load the image.
 > 2. But it is more recommended to use the [AsyncImage] component because [AsyncImage] is slightly
      faster.
 > 3. This is because [Sketch] relies on the exact size of the component to start loading images,
      [AsyncImage] The size of the component can be obtained during the layout stage, while `Image + AsyncImagePainter` cannot obtain the component size until the drawing stage.

-Android View：
+Android View:

 ```kotlin
 // val imageUri = "/sdcard/download/image.jpg"